nb48/chart-hero/README.md

 ```
 yarn build
+yarn serve
 ```

-This builds an optimized version of the application at ./dist
+This serves an optimized version of the application at http://localhost:9001

 ## Built With